danielharrell/open-eyes-lect-2017-18/Open.md

 open is possible.
 But *is* it possible?
 And what is at stake in asking this question, in the face of arguments against its possibility?
-In the argument I just gave, for example, our selfhood encloses us in openness, again as if being open were the way being closed looked from within.
-Or again as if openness had no being but seeming.
-But suppose openness *were* a matter of seeming rather than being.
+In the argument I just gave, for example, our own openness becomes a matter of seeming, not being, as our selfhood encloses us in openness.
+We might say we remain open to what is, on this account, but our selfhood makes it always what is *for us*.
+But suppose it *is* always for us, and our openness in this sense *is* a matter of seeming, not being.
 Why is that not openness enough?

 To clarify what I mean, consider how the philosopher Schopenhauer begins his book, *The World as Will